Deploy Jenkins from a Helm chart

 Contributors Download PDF of this page

 Learn how to deploy Jenkins from the Bitnami Helm chart.
-After you deploy Jenkins on your cluster, you can register the application with Astra.
+After you deploy Jenkins on your cluster, you can register the application with Astra Control.

-Jenkins is a validated app for Astra.
+Jenkins is a validated app for Astra Control.
 Learn the difference between Validated and Standard apps.

 |Applications deployed from Google Marketplace have not been validated.
 Some users report issues with discovery and/or backup with Google Marketplace deployments of Postgres, MariaDB, and MySQL.|

-A GKE cluster which has been added to Astra.
+A GKE cluster that has been added to Astra Control Service.